esrf-bliss/Lima-camera-slsdetector/doc/installation.rst

 *cmake*
 ~~~~~~~

-A recent version of *cmake* (> 3.0) is needed to compile Lima.
-Debian 7 package is
+*Conda* includes *cmake*, needed to compile Lima.
+De-install the Debian 7 package,
-cmake-2.8.9-1, so it must be compiled from the sources.
-First un-install the Debian package:
+if present, or the manually installed *cmake-3.8.0*:

 ::